PipeWire/wireplumber/src/scripts/linking/README.rst

      - find-defined-target.lua
      - Select the target that has been defined explicitly by the 'target.object' property or metadata

+   * - linking/find-audio-group-target
+     - find-audio-group-target.lua
+     - Select the audio group loopback node as target, if the subject belongs to an audio group

    * - linking/find-filter-target
      - find-filter-target.lua
      - Select the target of a filter node, if the subject is a filter node